torvalds/linux/Documentation/dev-tools/kmemleak.rst

 stacks.
 Kmemleak defines MSECS_MIN_AGE (defaulting to 1000) representing the minimum age of an object to be reported as a memory leak.

+The ``min_unref_scans`` module parameter (default 1) requires an object to be seen unreferenced in that many consecutive scans before it is reported.
+Keeping it at 1 preserves the historical behaviour; higher values filter the transient false positives described above, at the cost of delaying genuine reports by up to that many scans.
+It can be set at boot with ``kmemleak.min_unref_scans=<n>`` or at run-time via ``/sys/module/kmemleak/parameters/min_unref_scans``.

 Limitations and Drawbacks
 -------------------------